emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 ]

 == The Goal of This Chapter
+#slide[
   - You create graphical user interfaces with e.g. menus, buttons and text fields.
   - You draw diagrams from simple geometric shapes (e.g. lines, circles).
   - You respond to events (e.g. pressing a button) by connecting graphical elements with methods to be executed on user input.
   - You use the Observer pattern so that objects of any data type can react to events.
+]

 = Basic Structure
 == Graphical UI
 #slide[
   #text(size: 18pt)[
     #question[